zengh5/PRNU_via_FFDNet/Readme.md

-This code is to reproduce our work [1] submitted to WIFS2020
-[1] Kang Deng, Morteza Darvish Morshedi Hosseini, Anjie Peng, Hui Zeng, and Miroslav Goljan*, 'Extracting Sensor Pattern Noise for Camera Identification with FFDNet'.

 This implementation is based on the public camera identification code of DDE; http://dde.binghamton.edu/download/camera_fingerprint/ and also the public code of FFDNet with Pytorch: https://doi.org/10.5201/ipol.2019.231